slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 # Implementing WorkingSetViews
  WorkingSetView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `WorkingSetView` object which is bound to the Workingset created for the pane and passed in as event data.

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.
-The following extensions may no longer work:

 # Supporting Images in Workingsets